 C6 Spinal Cord Injury Recovery

-With all spinal cord injuries, there’s good news and bad.
-The unfortunate news is that damaged neurons in the central nervous system are unable to regenerate.
-The good news, however, is that spared neural pathways may offer hope for recovery.
+With all spinal cord injuries, damaged neurons in the central nervous system are unable to regenerate.
+The good news, however, is that spared neural pathways may offer opportunities for recovery.

 Spared neural pathways are capable of neuroplasticity, which is the spinal cord’s ability to adapt and rewire itself.
-This means that functions weakened by spinal cord injury can be reassigned to healthy, undamaged nerves and recovered.
+This means that functions weakened by spinal cord injury can be redirected to healthy, undamaged nerves for recovery.

-The best way to promote neuroplasticity is through massed practice.
-Every movement you make stimulates the spinal cord.
+The most effective way to promote neuroplasticity is through massed practice.
+Every movement stimulates the spinal cord.
 The more you repeat a weakened movement, the better your spinal cord gets at recognizing a demand for it.
-This will prompt rewiring and strengthen the new neural pathways for that movement.
+This prompts the rewiring and strengthening of new neural pathways for that specific movement.